 - Being physically inactive

 We can’t change our age, gender or family history, but there are many things we can change to lower are risks for heart disease.
 How we eat, move, sleep and deal with stress all impact risks for heart disease.
 In addition, working with your physician to lower cholesterol, triglycerides and blood pressure is very important–this may mean taking medication.

-The next three posts on this site will discuss ways to improve your eating to decrease your risks for heart disease, heart attack and stroke.
+The next four posts on this site will discuss ways to improve your eating to decrease your risks for heart disease, heart attack and stroke.